Ashwin-Iyer1/Email-Writer-with-web-search/README.md

 # Settings
-what types of websites you want to get you can edit test.py and change the ".org" to any other domain to filter.
+Currently working on settings

 # Issues / working on
-Currently working on many file types, getting emails from sites, and finding emails on pages, currently semi-working on MacOs devices but more updataes to come
+Currently working on many file types and making a better GUI

 # Fixed!
-able to scarpe through multiple google search pages
+Able to scarpe through multiple google search pages Getting emails from sites
+Should be working on MacOs
+Finding emails on pages